daanvancamp/gomoku-AI/README.md

 august 2024:

   The code was completely restructured.
-Some performance improvements were also done.
 There are now 3 functions to run the game.

   **You can now choose if you want to allow overruling for each player.
 Of course, I also added an option in the GUI.**
   **All the options that you can't choose because that would cause a crash are now hidden.**